 Which three-letter animals do you know?
 While cat, rat, or bat might be what clicks on my mind instantly, there are plenty more.
 Read on to see which ones.

 Today, there are over 8.7 million animal species worldwide.
 Learning about them can be fun and exciting.
-You can break them down into different categories ranging from the biggest to the smallest, as well as through their habitats, what they eat, among other factors.
+You can break them down into different categories ranging from the biggest to the smallest, as well as through their habitats, and what they eat, among other factors.

 But did you know there are animals with as short as three-letter names?
 Well, it’s true.
 Today we explore all the three-letter animals, some of which I’m sure you’ve never heard of.